 Care Assistant work is also very varied.
 Job responsibilities include visiting several clients in their own homes and helping them with a range of tasks including meal preparation, cleaning and personal care.
 A Care Assistant’s job is always to provide a friendly face for someone to talk to.

-Everyone is different, and there are lots of ways to write and design your CV.
-Our infographic is designed to help you stand out from the crowd:
+Everyone is different and there are lots of ways to write and design your CV.
+Our infographic below is designed to help you stand out from the crowd:

 In terms of content layout, most CVs are broken into subheadings, and we recommend you use these when making your Care Assistant CV: